uwcrt/Real-Magic-Scheduler-update/README.markdown

 * SENDGRID_USERNAME - The sendgrid username used to send emails, no default.
 Email will not send without this
 * SENDGRID_PASSWORD - The sendgrid password used to send emails, no default.
 Email will not send without this
 * WEB_CONCURRENCY - The number of unicorns to run concurrently.
 Defaults to 3
+* SCHEDULER_EMAIL - The Director of Scheduling's email address

 ## Feature Tracking